Iyanu

-Iyanu is an American animated superhero fantasy television series created and executive produced by Lion Forge Entertainment and Roye Okupe, and co-created by Brandon Easton for Cartoon Network.
-It is based on Okupe's graphic novel series, Iyanu: Child of Wonder, published by his company YouNeek Studios and Dark Horse Comics.
-It premiered on Cartoon Network on April 5, 2025, followed by HBO Max on April 6.
-The first season consists of ten episodes and its theme song is sung by Yemi Alade.
-On May 19, 2025, it was announced that the series was renewed for a second season of ten episodes, alongside two animated feature films set to be released in 2025 and 2026 respectively.
-The first movie Iyanu: The Age of Wonders was released on August 30, 2025 on Cartoon Network and HBO Max and the second season will be released in Spring 2026.
+Iyanu is an animated superhero action fantasy television series created by Roye Okupe and Brandon Easton for Cartoon Network.
+It is based on the graphic novel series Iyanu: Child of Wonder by Okupe and Godwin Akpan, published by his company YouNeek Studios and Dark Horse Comics.
+It premiered on Cartoon Network on April 5, 2025, and on HBO Max the following day.

+In May 2025, the series was renewed for a second season, while two feature films were announced to be released in 2025 and 2026, respectively.
+The first film, Iyanu: The Age of Wonders, premiered on August 30, 2025.
+The second season premiered on Cartoon Network on March 21, 2026, and on HBO Max the following day.
+The second film, Iyanu: The War of Twin Princes, was released on July 11, 2026.